madsbuch/applicationCourse/1.introduction/README.md

 Objective
 ---------
-Following are the objectives of the first workshop:
+Following is the objectives of the first workshop:
 * The participants should know the functional/interaction requirement of their app.
-* The participants computers should be set up so have access to exercise material (this repository).
+* The participants' computers should be set up, so they have access to exercise material (this repository).
 * Participants should have developed a gameplan.